Gaston (song)

 "Gaston" (from the character of Gaston) is a song from the 1991 Disney animated film Beauty and the Beast.
 A short reprise is performed later in the musical.
 It is sung by Jesse Corti and Richard White in their voice roles of LeFou and Gaston, respectively.

 The song also appears in the 2017 live-action remake, where it is again performed by the characters of LeFou and Gaston, this time played by Josh Gad and Luke Evans, respectively.

 Synopsis

 The musical number shows Gaston and the village people singing about how great he is, in an effort to cheer him up after Belle's rejection.
 Gaston's talent ranges from fighting, to spitting, to eating excessive quantities of eggs with no apparent negative health impacts, to interior decoration.
 Gaston, however, is portrayed as somewhat unintelligent, or at least as a relatively poor chess player.

-"Gaston (Reprise)"' sees Gaston hatch a plan with the help of Le Fou to send Maurice to an insane asylum in order to force Belle to marry him in order to stop him.
+"Gaston (Reprise)"' sees Gaston hatch a plan with the help of LeFou to send Maurice to an insane asylum in order to force Belle to marry him in order to stop him.